altruios/namshubettulpa/public/namshubettuple/inside-the-unknown.md

 *she turned her head and saw the deck of the ship more clearly.*
 ~a figure in white, a captain’s jacket stood there.~ ~her hair was shoulder length and blond.~
-“You’ve had a rough time”.
+"You’ve had a rough time".
-~She said, consolingly with her hand outstretched.~ “Where am I?”
+~She said, consolingly with her hand outstretched.~ "Where am I?"
 "We are at the edge of all things, at the end of all things."
 ~she said formally.~
-“we’re here to help”
+"we’re here to help"
 *Martha took her hand - and got to her feet.*
 ~She was near the edge of the bow.~
 ~she saw, looking to her left, the storm spread down below the ship.~ ~The ship was flying inside this place.~
 ~Protected all around by the thin shield.~
-“You’ll learn how to do this too, in time”
+"You’ll learn how to do this too, in time"
 ~the captain said.~
-“Who are you?”
+"Who are you?"
-“Captain Alacira, again - we’re here to help”
+"Captain Alacira, again - we’re here to help"
-“With?”
+"With?"
-“Where you were just now.
+"Where you were just now.
-Do you know what was following you?”
+Do you know what was following you?"
 ~Martha nodded.~
-“Jason vorheeves”
+"Jason vorheeves"
-“That’s from a movie.
+"That’s from a movie.
 That’s a representation, a social icon. it’s wearing it like a mask, like Jason.
-so you can’t get a good look at it, so you can’t ’know’ it” “What is it?”
+so you can’t get a good look at it, so you can’t ’know’ it" "What is it?"
-“That’s a bit of a story.”
+"That’s a bit of a story."
 *She walked, and turned back with an expectant look for Martha to follow.*
 ~Martha did.~
-“It’s a curse, ancient...
+"It’s a curse, ancient...
 it wears the skin of a man.
-it hunts you in your dreams - where it can kill you. become you”
+it hunts you in your dreams - where it can kill you. become you"
 ~Captain Alacira said, ~
-“it first appeared in egypt, when Merneptah killed his brother: Khaemwaset. it’s spread since then - being used like a weapon, a tool of sorts.
+"it first appeared in egypt, when Merneptah killed his brother: Khaemwaset. it’s spread since then - being used like a weapon, a tool of sorts.
-We’re here to stop it.”
+We’re here to stop it."
 *Martha followed her to the center tower of this ship...*
 ~it resembled a ship at sea but the center tower was incredibly tall.~ ~it looked a little bit like an airplane wing - just turned 90 degrees.~